aquasecurity/trivy/README.md

 ## Highlights

 - Comprehensive vulnerability detection
     - OS packages (Alpine Linux, Red Hat Universal Base Image, Red Hat Enterprise Linux, CentOS, AlmaLinux, Rocky Linux, CBL-Mariner, Oracle Linux, Debian, Ubuntu, Amazon Linux, openSUSE Leap, SUSE Enterprise Linux, Photon OS and Distroless)
     - **Language-specific packages** (Bundler, Composer, Pipenv, Poetry, npm, yarn, Cargo, NuGet, Maven, and Go)
     - High accuracy, especially [Alpine Linux][alpine] and RHEL/CentOS
 - Supply chain security (SBOM support)
     - Support CycloneDX
     - Support SPDX
     - Generating and Scanning SBOM
     - Leveraging in-toto attestations
     - Integrated with [Sigstore]
 - Misconfiguration detection (IaC scanning)
     - Wide variety of security checks are provided **out of the box**
     - Kubernetes, Docker, Terraform, and more
     - User-defined policies using [OPA Rego][rego]
 - Secret detection
     - A wide variety of built-in rules are provided **out of the box**
     - User-defined patterns
     - Efficient scanning of container images
 - Simple
     - Available in apt, yum, brew, dockerhub
     - **No pre-requisites** such as a database, system libraries, or eny environmental requirements.
 The binary runs anywhere.
     - The first scan will finish within 10 seconds (depending on your network).
 Consequent scans will finish instantaneously.
 - Fits your workflow
     - **Great for CI** such as GitHub Actions, Jenkins, GitLab CI, etc.
     - Available as extension for IDEs such as vscode, jetbrains, vim
     - Available as extension for Docker Desktop, Rancher Desktop
     - See [Ecosystem] section in the documentation.

+## FAQ

+### How to pronounce the name "Trivy"?

+`tri` is pronounced like **tri**gger, `vy` is pronounced like en**vy**.

 ---